Install and Configure Ryax for Offline environment

 # Inject the action repository into /tmp

-# Use kubectl exec to untar the copied repository inside the pod
+# Use kubectl exec to check the content of the copied repository inside the pod

 Now in the web UI Library, create a new repository with this URL: file:///tmp/default-action.
 You can run a scan and see the available actions.